kusiro/animeTest/README.md

 ## Develope

 Run `npm i` to install depedencies for this project.<br>
-Run `webpack-dev-server` to develop with livereload.
+Run `npm run dev` to develop with livereload.

 ## Build

-Run `webpack` to build the project.
+Run `npm run build` to build
 =======
 # animeTest
 Anime effect test